-On arriving at the Isle aux Noix, General Schuyler
+On arriving at the Isle aux Noix, General Schuyler sent a detailed account of operations in that quarter to the President of Congress, in which he observed:

-President of Congress, in which he observed:
+"I can not estimate the obligations I lie under to General Montgomery for the many important services he has done, and daily does, inwhich he has had little assistance from me, as I have not enjoyed a moment's health since I left Fort George.
+I am now so low as not to be able to hold the pen.
+Should we not be able to do any thing decisively in Canada I shall judge it best to move from this, which is a very wet and unhealthy part of the country, unless I receive your orders to the contrary."\

-"I can not estimate the obligations I lie under to General Montgomery for the many important services he has done, and daily does, in which he has had little assistance from me, as I have not enjoyed a moment's health since I left Fort George.
-I am now so low as not to be able to hold the pea Should we not be able to do any thing de f Schuyler's Orderly Book.
++ Schuyler's Orderly Book.

-° The council was composed of Generals Schuyler and Montgomery, Colonel Waterbury and Lieutenant-Colonel Whiting of the Fifth Connecticut Regiment, and Lieutenant-Colonel Ritzema of the First New York Regiment cisively in Canada I shall judge it best to move from tins, which is a very wet and unhealthy part of the country, unless I receive your orders to the contrary."
+&lt;sup>o The council was composed of Generals Schuyler and Montgomery, Colonel Waterbury and Lieutenant-Colonel Whiting of the Fifth Connecticut Regiment, and Lieutenant-Colonel Ritzema of the First New York Regiment.